ruig2/KafkaRustCodec/gsoc.md

 ## Acknowledge

 Special thanks to the nice mentors Eliza Weisman and Thomas Rampelberg for their patience and nice instructions.
-I didn't know much about Rust, Kafka and Kubernetes before I join this GSoC project and I learnt a lot in this summer.
+I didn't know much about Rust, Kafka, and Kubernetes before I joined this GSoC project and I learned a lot this summer.

 Thanks to the Linkerd community for supporting.